Manish Sisodia, Satyendar Jain: Trusted aides of Delhi CM Kejriwal | Law-Order

 - India

-AAP leaders Manish Sisodia and Satyendar Jain, both of whom resigned from the Delhi cabinet on Tuesday, were key faces of the city government and were instrumental in steering the national capital through the COVID-19 crisis.
+AAP leaders Manish Sisodia and Satyendar Jain, both of whom resigned from the Delhi cabinet, were key faces of the city government and were instrumental in steering the national capital through the COVID-19 crisis.

 AAP's second-in-command, Sisodia was arrested by the Central Bureau of Investigation on Sunday in connection with alleged irregularities in the formulation and implementation of the Delhi excise policy for 2021-22.